gmoutsin/Compromise/README.md

 ### Player Classes

 The script defined a player abstract class named `AbstractPlayer`.
-Any player class has to extend the abstract player class and define a method named `play`.
+Any player class has to extend the abstract player class.
 This method takes as input the state of the game and outputs the player's move.
 The move has to be an array of length 3 and its elements can only be the numbers 0, 1 and 2.

 The abstract player class defines another mathod called `placePips`.
 This method takes as input the state of the game and outputs a list of coordinates of where the pips should be placed.
 Each coordinate should be an array of length 3 and its elements can only be the numbers 0, 1 and 2.
 The method provided in  `AbstractPlayer` places the pips randomly.